-9 Products That Keep You Fresh and Stress-Free During Your Period
+9 Products to Keep You Fresh and Stress-Free During Your Period

 Sustain Natural PostPlay Wipes

-If you and your S.O. aren't opposed to getting intimate during your menstrual period, keep these wipes on your nightstand for post-coital care.
-They're free of all the nasties (fragrance, alcohol, chlorine, paraben, glycerin, formaldehyde) and will clean up your nether regions without disrupting the vagina's natural PH balance.
+Keep these wipes on your nightstand for post-coital care, because let's be real—sex is one of the best ways to distract from period pain or stress.
+They're are free of porential irritants (fragrance, alcohol, chlorine, paraben, glycerin, formaldehyde) and will clean up your nether regions without disrupting the vagina's natural pH balance.

 Photo: